-- Expect to find things not working once in market.
+- Expect to find things not working once in the market.
 All the testing mentioned above can go so far, but real market testing can really only occur when your user base is using your app.
 Even if you conduct every possible type of testing available, things will go wrong because not everything can be simulated, not everything can be tested.
 You can test a building all you want, but only when that earthquake actually hits, you’ll know if it stands.

-- Expect costly updates, and a lot of them.
+- Expect costly updates and a lot of them.
 Android and iOS constantly update their platforms and requirements, new phones are released regularly, and new technology is constantly available and needs to be reviewed.
-Even simple things like social media logins change, often unexpectedly as we saw with the Facebook Cambridge Analytica fiasco, the release of sign-in with apple, and apple iOS 14 privacy changes.
+Even simple things like social media logins change, often unexpectedly as we saw with the Facebook Cambridge Analytica fiasco, the release of sign-in with apple, and Apple iOS 14 privacy changes.

 - Expect an expensive staff roster, if building in house.
 Typically, to properly design, develop and maintain an app you’re looking at a team that consists of one or more of the following: Product Manager, Lead iOS Developer + Support iOS Developer, Lead Android Developer + Support Android Developer, Lead Web Developer, Lead QA Engineer (Technical), Lead QA Engineer (User), UX Architect, UI Designer, and you’ll need to own every common device in the market.

-- Expect high risk and to be distracted from what you do.
-Given the above, even a seemingly straight-forward app will cost you $100-$300,000 in the first year, excluding the time you’ll need to invest with your internal team.
+- Expect high risk and be distracted from what you do.
+Given the above, even a seemingly straightforward app will cost you $100-$300,000 in the first year, excluding the time you’ll need to invest with your internal team.
 And if customers don’t embrace it, don’t download it, or hate it because it’s not user friendly and doesn’t work, risk your head on the chopping block.

-With Software as a Service solutions, the process above has been taken care of.
+With Software as a Service solution, the process above has been taken care of.
 The focus of the SaaS provider is to maintain, improve, and enhance the solution at all times, so you can focus on leveraging the solution to enhance your core role.

 - Expect to pay much less.
-As the design, feature set, development, testing has been done and is being used on scale, you benefit from ‘renting’ the software, and in most cases you’ll have full access to your information collected in the software.
+As the design, feature set, development, and testing has been done and is being used on the scale, you benefit from ‘renting’ the software, and in most cases you’ll have full access to your information collected in the software.

 - Expect a quick time to launch.
 As with above, the product is ready to go.
 Customise what’s needed, approve and launch.

 - Expect fast review.
-Generally the system is well tested and proven to work.
+Generally, the system is well tested and proven to work.
 Ensure any modifications requested are what you asked for and working to spec.

 - Expect ease.
 A good SaaS provider will make the process simple, as they’ve done it all before and learned how to make the launch phase as smooth as possible.